bpucker/FlavonoidFriday/README.md

-### (20) Mutual exclusion of anthocyanins and betalains in Hylocereus ###
+### (20) Mutual exclusion of anthocyanins and betalains in _Hylocereus_ ###

-> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Anthocyanins are replaced by betalains in some Caryophyllales families.
-There is a mutual exclusion of both pigments i.e. a given species is only anthocyanin-pigmented or betalain-pigmented #FlavonoidFriday (details: LINK & https://rdcu.be/cn0UW)
+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Anthocyanins are replaced by betalains in some Caryophyllales.
+There is a mutual exclusion of both pigments.
+A species is only anthocyanin-pigmented OR betalain-pigmented #FlavonoidFriday (https://bit.ly/3xvFOdM & https://rdcu.be/cn0UW)

+A recent publication by Fan et al., 2020 in BMC Plant Biology claimed the detection of anthocyanins in the betalain-pigmented genus _Hylocereus_.

 ## Contact ##